MEADOW SWEET GROVE

 Children:

 Young children are the easiest.
-With usually boxes of toys to choose from, you can put together a nice little collection of toy cars, doll clothes, board games (check to make sure all the pieces are present) or some little stuffed animals.
+With usually boxes of toys to choose from, you can put together a nice little collection of toy cars, doll furniture or clothes, board games (check to make sure all the pieces are present) or some little stuffed animals.
 Take them home and give them a good clean.
 Plastic toys can be wiped down and the little crevices cleaned with a wet Q-tip.
 Stuffed animals can go right in your washing machine, with mild soap and cold water on the gentle cycle.
 Let them sit on a towel to dry.
 Barbie and doll clothes can be washed in the sink in a similar fashion.
 When dry, mend any little tears.
 Put them all together in zippered toiletry / cosmetic bags or small decorative boxes from the dollar store.
 Parents will appreciate that your gift comes with its own storage ... and not all that ridiculous plastic packaging that takes a hacksaw to get into!!
-Seriously, this reduces frustration on Christmas morning when the little one has to wait for scissors to be found, packaging to be cut ... not to mention cutting or untwisting all those superfluous tie-downs.
-And then somehow removing the delicate plastic toy without breaking it!
+(Seriously, this reduces frustration on Christmas morning too when the little ones have to wait for scissors to be found, packaging to be cut ... not to mention cutting or untwisting all those superfluous tie-downs.
+And then somehow removing the delicate plastic toy without breaking it!)

 Picture